What is Every?

 When is Every launching?

-We’re rolling out to select customers in Q3 2018.
+We’re rolling out to select customers mid 2019.
 You can reserve your place on our waitlist now at www.every.capital, and move up the waitlist by sharing Every with your friends and networks.

 Is Every only open to Australians?